uPortal-Project/uPortal/assembly/quickstart/README.txt

 Notes
 --------------------------------------------------------------------------------
--The uPortal source code is included with this distribution.
-A seperate build.xml exists in the @uportal.name@ directory that provides Ant targets to deploy changes made to the included uPortal source to the quickstart tomcat instance.
-To run Ant targets for the included uPortal source code cd into the
+-The uMobile server source code is included with this distribution.
+A separate build.xml exists in the @uportal.name@ directory that provides Ant targets to deploy changes made to the included uMobile source to the quickstart tomcat instance.
+To run Ant targets for the included uMobile source code cd into the
  @uportal.name@ directory.
-Running the following command from the @uportal.name@ directory will list available uPortal Ant targets:
+Running the following command from the @uportal.name@ directory will list available uMobile Ant targets:

 ../ant -p

--Log messages for uPortal appear in @tomcat.name@/portal.log.
+-Log messages for uMobile appear in @tomcat.name@/portal.log.
 Log files for Tomcat appear in @tomcat.name@/logs

 Developing with the Quickstart
 --------------------------------------------------------------------------------
-The developers build of the quickstart (distinguished by a -dev suffix in the download name) includes a copy of uPortal that is still 'attached' to subversion.
+The developers build of the quickstart (distinguished by a -dev suffix in the download name) includes a copy of uMobile that is still 'attached' to subversion.
-Running svn commands in the @uportal.name@ directory will work as if you checked out uPortal from the JA-SIG Subversion repository.
+Running svn commands in the @uportal.name@ directory will work as if you checked out uMobile from the Jasig Subversion repository.